jhnbyrn/951-KLR-PAGES/ignition_timing.md

 We load a constant from 1167+35h.
 On the 951, this is set to 84h (132) for the only possible values of 35h (0 and 1).
 This is 180 degrees in half-teeth.

 Then we add base timing and acceleration timing adjustment, and store the result in 33h.
-(Next time around in 00B8 we'll subtract the latest spark advance and dwell count from that TDC value to get the countdown to the next ignition event, i.e. start dwell period)
+(Next time around in 00B8 we'll subtract the latest spark advance and dwell count from that TDC value to get the countdown to the next ignition event, i.e. start dwell period).

 Finally we store the dwell count 2F into 30h, which the speed sensor routine will use as a generic duration event.
 This is probably redundant.